 The Mythical Golden Trout

-When Wyatt, the local sheriff, catches wind of what happened, he deputizes three of his clueless friends and sets out to track the family down and steal it from them.
-In a desperate bid to escape, Ray leads his family on a trek deep into the back country — with the well-armed posse hot on their trail.
+When Wyatt, the local police chief, catches wind of what happened, he deputizes three of his oddball friends and sets off to track them down.
+In a desperate bid to escape, Ray leads his family into the back country with the well-armed posse hot on their trail.

-Cowering behind a boulder, they come up with a brazen plan.
+Cowering behind a boulder, Ray and his wife are ready to surrender, but their daughters come up with a brazen plan.

 Author’s Note: This is a coming of old age story.
 When we reflect on rites of passage, we tend to focus on the milestones of youth — like going away to school, falling in love for the first time, and getting married.
 But growing old is a rite of passage too.